Prevent Cyberbullying and Online Harassment

 - Set a policy on chat rooms, blogs, and social networking sites.
 Such sites can also be associated with hurtful communication such as the spread of rumors, the rating of attractiveness or popularity, or the alienation of a given person.
 Remember that anything communicated on such Internet sites can become public information, and may be accessed by unintended recipients, or even online predators.
 Set clear expectations about what conduct is appropriate and what is inappropriate.

 - Do not assume that you know who you are communicating with online.
 Due to the ease of impersonation through electronic communication, both children and adults can be led to believe they are communicating with someone other than who they think they are talking to.
-Be careful of the information that you chose to share on the Internet.
+Be careful of the information that you choose to share on the Internet.
 Never disclose personal information such as passwords, PIN numbers, or other private identity information.
-You may access the Attorney General’s website at www.ag.state.mn.us to download additional information on Internet safety.
+You may access additional information on Internet safety by clicking here.

 - Don’t respond to cyberbullies.
 Responding to harassing communication online can elevate the level of engagement with the bully and lead to heightened harassment.
 Report harassment and other misconduct to the appropriate authorities.